-Imperial Valley College celebrated its 56th anniversary of the Aten Road campus in 2018.
+Imperial Valley College is celebrating the 57th anniversary of the Aten Road campus in 2019 as well as the 60th anniversary of the formation of the Imperial Community College District.
 The opening of the IVC campus in September of 1962 was the culmination of years of hard work by visionary citizens to finance and build a freestanding community college in Imperial County.

-Work to establish what today is the Imperial Community College District had originated three years before the opening of the IVC campus.
-The State Department of Education approved a recommendation on July 10, 1959 to establish a community college district in Imperial County.
+Work to establish what today is the Imperial Community College District originated three years before the opening of the IVC campus.
+The State Department of Education approved a recommendation on July 10, 1959, to establish a community college district in Imperial County.
 The Imperial County Superintendent of Schools then set a date for an election at which all qualified voters residing within the boundaries of the seven high school and unified school districts were eligible to vote.
 The election was held on October 6, 1959; and by an overwhelming vote, the Imperial Valley Junior College District was established.
 This was followed by the election of the first Board of Trustees, one from each of the seven high school or unified school districts served by the Imperial Junior College District.
-Approval for construction of a campus followed in 1960 when District residents set an all-time state record, voting by a ratio of thirteen to one in favor of bonds to finance a new IVC campus on Aten Road.
+Approval for construction of a campus followed in 1960 when District residents set an all-time state record, voting by a ratio of 13 to one in favor of bonds to finance a new IVC campus on Aten Road.